autoplot/documentation/javadoc/org/das2/util/Base64.Encoder.md

-# org.das2.util.Base64.EncoderThis class implements an encoder for encoding byte data using
+# org.das2.util.Base64.Encoder

- the Base64 encoding scheme as specified in RFC 4648 and RFC 2045.
+This class implements an encoder for encoding byte data using the Base64 encoding scheme as specified in RFC 4648 and RFC 2045.

  <p> Instances of {@link Encoder} class are safe for use by